 If your business owns any vehicles, there is a good chance you will need commercial auto insurance.
 Every state but New Hampshire and Virginia require businesses to carry commercial auto insurance policies for vehicles owned by the business.
 Commercial auto insurance will often help cover legal costs, medical bills, property damage and sometimes vandalism associated with your business vehicle.

-Depending on if you use a personal vehicle at your place of business, you may also want to look into covering your personal vehicle under your commercial plan.
+Depending on if you use a personal vehicle at your place of business, you may also want to look into covering your personal vehicle under your commercial plan; this is a common business insurance myth.
 Commercial auto insurance will only cover vehicles which are owned by your business directly unless you choose a more lenient policy.
 For example, if you are transporting inventory in a vehicle only under your personal auto insurance policy, that inventory may not be protected under your consumer policy.
 Small business owners should speak to a trusted insurance company or broker to see what policy best suits their needs.

 Business hazard insurance can help cover the costs of replacing or repairing property, materials, or equipment damaged in natural disasters, fires, thefts, or some other uncontrolled circumstances.
 While nearly all states don’t require hazard insurance, it is usually a necessity for a different reason: a loan guaranteed by the SBA does require that your business have a hazard insurance policy.
 Many lenders offering loans not secured by the SBA also look highly on small businesses with hazard insurance.